AndersonSales13/gobarber-api/README.md

 <h3 align="center">
-  SOLID API created in NodeJS
+  API created in NodeJS
 </h3>

 ## 🥳 Overview

-API of a Barber Shop Appointment System, refactored using SOLID principles.
-Development at Rocketseat's GoStack Bootcamp using NodeJS and TypeORM
+API of a Barber Shop Appointment System, development at Rocketseat's GoStack Bootcamp using NodeJS and TypeORM

 <!--
 ## 🕵🏻‍♂️ Where find this tutorial video?